akyriako/otc-docs/doc/source/caf/adopt/application-migration.rst

 Application Migration
 ---------------------

-Based on Huawei's successful practices and experience in serving a large number of customers, Huawei Cloud had identified four main phases in the migration process.
+Based on T-Systems' successful practices and experience in serving a large number of customers, Open Telekom Cloud had identified four main phases in the migration process.
 An understanding of these four phases makes it easier to ensure a smooth migration.